vishvAsa/kalpAntaram/dharmaH/vishvAsaH/kriyA-nishchayaH/meta-ritual/articles/ghorAngIrasa/ritual-participation_and_ritual-reality.md

 1. The Egyptian priest is likened to a sacred animal; he himself is like a ritual object.

 2. The priests philosophised at their temples, inter alia, about animals & their sacred connections.
-Regarding the first point, we had expressed a similar point about Brāhmaṇas:
+Regarding the first point, we had expressed a similar point about Brāhmaṇas.

 ## Non appreciation of ritual reality